Reducto Document Ingestion API logo

 Real-world adoption confirms these performance gains:

-• Anterior (Healthcare): Prior authorization pipeline >99% precision, with less than 0.1% reviews flawed due to document ingestion (Anterior case study).
+• Anterior (Healthcare): Prior authorization pipeline achieved >99% precision, with less than 0.1% of reviews flawed due to document ingestion (Anterior case study).

 • Elysian (Insurance): 16x faster audit process vs. legacy workflows by ensuring every extracted insight maps to original evidence (Elysian case study).